-Many companies, including GoPro, Nokia, Samsung, Ricoh and Nikon, develop omnidirectional cameras, also known as 360-degree cameras or VR cameras, that have the ability to record in all directions.
+Many companies, including GoPro, Nokia, Samsung, Ricoh and Nikon, develop omnidirectional cameras, also known as 360-degree cameras or VR cameras, that have the ability to record in all directions.[67]
 These cameras are used to create images and videos that can be viewed in VR.
 (See VR photography.)
 Films produced for VR permit the audience to view the entire environment in every scene, creating an interactive viewing experience.
 Production companies, such as Fox Searchlight Pictures and Skybound, utilize VR cameras to produce films that are interactive in VR.
-Fox Searchlight, Oculus and Samsung Gear VR collaborated on a project titled

-"Wild - The Experience", starring Reese Witherspoon.
-The VR film was presented at the Consumer Electronics Show as well as the Sundance Film Festival in January 2015.
-On December 8, 2015, the production company Skybound announced their VR thriller titled "Gone".
-In collaboration with the VR production company WEVR, and Samsung Gear VR, the 360-degree video series was released on January 20, 2016.
-[69][70]
+Fox Searchlight, Oculus and Samsung Gear VR collaborated on a project titled "Wild - The Experience", starring Reese Witherspoon.
+The VR film was presented at the Consumer Electronics Show as well as the Sundance Film Festival in January 2015.[68]
+On December 8, 2015, the production company WEVR, and Samsung Gear VR, the 360-degree video series was released on January 20, 2016.[69][70]